 What are digital products?

 A digital product is an intangible asset or piece of media that can be sold and distributed repeatedly online without the need to replenish inventory.
-These products often come in the form of downloadable or streamable files, such as MP3s, PDFs, videos, plug-ins, and templates.
+These products often come in the form of downloadable or streamable digital files, such as MP3s, PDFs, videos, plug-ins, and templates.

-- Low overhead costs: You don’t have to hold inventory or incur any shipping costs.
+- Low overhead costs.You don’t have to hold inventory or incur any shipping charges.

-- Potential to automate: Orders can be delivered instantly, letting you be relatively hands-off with fulfillment.
+- Potential to automate.
+Orders can be delivered instantly, letting you be relatively hands-off with fulfillment.

-- Some restrictions on how you sell: For example, you must sell physical products through the Facebook and Instagram sales channel, according to their commerce policy.
+- There are some restrictions on how to sell digital products.
+For example, you must sell physical products through the Facebook and Instagram sales channel according to their commerce policy.

 Most of these challenges can be overcome, however, if you employ the right tools when designing your digital product business.